PAKISTAN: Instrumental Folk & Pop Sounds, 1966-1976 SF064

 Pakistan’s musical revolution ended in June 1977 after a coup d’état and the establishment of a pure Islamic state governed by Sharia law.
 This marked the end of the “Swinging ‘70s” in Pakistan as night clubs and alcohol were banned throughout the country.
 Television and cinema, as well as popular music, were now subjected to government censorship.
 After the clamp down, many Pakistani musicians left the country and moved to America, Canada and England.

 The audio quality here is top notch, sourced straight from the original EMI Pakistan masters.
-This limited 2-LP set is housed in a heavy duty full-color gatefold jacket with superb photos of the musicians and extended liner notes by compiler Stuart Ellis.
+This limited 2-LP/CD set is housed in a heavy duty full-color gatefold jacket with superb photos of the musicians and extended liner notes by compiler Stuart Ellis.